Zen Open Circleis a lively and very Australian Zen community that is open to every sincere enquirer, without exception.

 Regular Zazenkai (One-day Sits) are scheduled with our teacher on the first Sunday of most months throughout the year, at the Buddhist Library and Meditation Centre, 90 Church Street, Camperdown.
 These are vital opportunities to meet our teacher in private interview, Dharma talks and other activities, and to experience practice in real depth with the wider sangha.

-Upcoming dates: March 2 (10am-3.30pm).
-More information is available here, or we will shortly allow you to subscribe to our email newsletter for regular updates, with full details of the theme and schedule for each forthcoming One-Day Sit.
+Upcoming dates: 29 March (12:30pm to 4:15pm).
+More information is available here, and you can also subscribe to our email newsletter for regular updates (see the form below).

 We also have several other regular events, such as a Sutra Study class, and extended Sesshins (retreats) which typically run for a week several times a year.
 For more information on the Sutra Study class contact Merran Dawson.